-Gay couples have unique concerns when creating an estate plan.
-This article introduces six specific estate planning issues that gay couples should consider and it also provides plenty of resources for further learning.
+Same-sex couples have unique concerns when creating an estate plan.
+Here are six estate planning issues that same-sex couples should consider, and some resources for further help.

 Read more about Estate Planning for Gay Couples.

 A will is the heart of any estate plan.
 It is a simple, powerful, and relatively inexpensive document that you may be able to make yourself.
 With a will, you can :